School Science Lessons

 Adams's catalyst, platinum oxide hydrate, PtO2.H2O, organic hydrogenation catalyst

-Platinum, Pt, (Spanish plata silver, platinum has silvery colour), platinum wire, 0.375 mm diameter, loop for inoculation of microbial cultures, possibly sensitizes skin, powder.
+Platinum, Pt, (Spanish plata silver, platinum has silvery colour), platinum wire, 0.375 mm diameter, powder.

 Platinum Group of Metals (PGMs), is the jewellery plating industry term for "4 PGM's, platinum, rhodium, osmium, ruthenium, iridium".